Salli-A/PCC-IPS/README.md

 **WiFi module 2**
 Connect ESP32 to 2.4 GHz WiFi and display data at local IP.
 Currently only displays randomly generated value.
 Does not generate HTML file, sends data on client side request.
+Requires **ESPAsyncWebServer-master** and **AsyncTCP-master** libraries.